 But which card to choose?
 CardHub compared more than 1,000 credit card offers (some of which originate from advertising partners) in order to answer that very question.
 What resulted is the following list of the best credit cards for back-to-school shopping, which, perhaps surprisingly, includes a number of small business offers since they are particularly adept at saving entrepreneurial parents money on office (aka school) supplies.

-This card offers 2% cash back on all purchases as well as a 0% intro rate on new purchases for the first 15 months.
+This card offers 1% cash back on all purchases, 1% cash back on the amount of your monthly bill payments, and a 0% intro rate on new purchases for the first 15 months.
 It does not charge an annual fee.
 However, you will need excellent credit to get approved for this offer.

 If you have good credit, you may want to look into the Capital One Quicksilver Card, which offers 1.5% cash back across all purchases, a $100 initial bonus for spending at least $500 during the first three months, and 0% financing for the first 15 months.
 Like the Citi Double Cash, it does not charge an annual fee.